BlackRanger4/BigTrack/.chatgpt/MATCHER_TEMPLATE_LIFECYCLE.md

 - Always passes both fixed initial template and online adaptive template.
 - Our `init_template` and `adaptive_template` map directly to those two model inputs.

-## What Future BigTrack Policy Must Add
+## Current BigTrack Template Update Policy

-The wrappers are ready for template updates, but current `SimpleBigTrack` disables them.
-The next BigTrack policy should decide when `allow_template_update=True`, using signals such as:
+The wrappers are ready for template updates.
+The active production policy is `ScoreGatedBigTrack`.

-- `match_score` above a safe threshold
-- low `ambiguity_score`
-- strong `localization_score`
-- acceptable `scale_score`
-- not clipped, or clipped only under controlled conditions
-- enough frame gap since last template update
+`ScoreGatedBigTrack` decides `allow_template_update=True` only when:

+- the visual evidence is accepted
+- `match_score >= th_good`
+- the configured `template_update_interval` has elapsed
-- current tracker mode is stable tracking, not recovery
+- the result is not clipped, unless `template_allow_clipped=True`

+It does not use separate template-specific ambiguity, scale, or occlusion thresholds.
+Those signals remain available in `MatchEvidence` for future policies, but they are not part of the current template update rule.

 That policy should be implemented in BigTrack, not inside the matcher wrappers.
 The matcher wrappers should continue to only build, store, select, and apply model-specific template payloads.